Healthy Chicken Shawarma Grain Bowl Recipe

 Time-saving tip: make the yogurt sauce ahead of time and store it in a food storage container.

-How to Make Healthy Chicken Shawarma Grain Bowls in 40 Minutes or Less!
+How to make Chicken Shawarma Grain Bowls

 This nutritious bowl will fill your stomach and be on the table in a flash.
 Here’s what you need to do to get the taste bud party started!